hkabbech/spot-analysis/README.md

 ```

 ## Analysis
-- Track length
+- Track length + gap length over the track
-- MSD on a single spot (MSD curve, estimations of alpha and D)
+- MSD on a single spot (MSD curve (+ log scaled), estimations of alpha and D)
 - Average of length, alpha and D
+- time-averaged MSD curve on all spots

 TODO:
-- time-averaged MSD curve on all spots
 - Average step size
 - displ on all spots
 - VAC on all spots